Eastsound Water has recently achieved a State of Washington Water Treatment FIRST.

-- .“The Eastsound Water treatment plant was determined to be “FULLY OPTIMIZED.”
+- “The Eastsound Water treatment plant was determined to be “FULLY OPTIMIZED.”

 The evaluators used the phrase “the clearer the water is, the safer it is”.
-The “cleanliness” of water is measured by a turbidity analyzer which sends a highly calibrated beam of light through a water sample and measures to clarity of the water.
+The “cleanliness” of water is measured by a turbidity analyzer which sends a highly calibrated beam of light through a water sample and measures to the clarity of the water.
 Even invisible particles in the water reflect some of the light, and a light sensor measures how much light is lost through the water sample.
 The “turbidity” (water clarity) is measured in NTU’s (Nephelometric Turbidity Units)

 The Maximum allowable potable water turbidity is 1.0 NTU.
 Eastsound Water has committed to ever exceeding 0.3 NTU (33% of the state standard).
 This review has found that over the past 5 years Eastsound Water has not exceeded 0.1 NTU, which is only 10% of the allowable limit.
 Commonly Eastsound’s Purdue Treatment Plant is producing water in the 0.02 to 0.03 NTU range, only 2–3% of the State’s allowable limit.
 Again, “the clearer the water is, the safer it is.”

-The full CPE Report from Sleeping Giant Consultants and more information on this process is available here EastsoundCPEReport2017Final
+The full CPE Report from Sleeping Giant Consultants and more information on this process is available here: EastsoundCPEReport2017Final

 Below are your awesome Eastsound Water Operators.